Loans for students – What is required?

 How much can students borrow?

-Short term loans for students in the UK are typically similar to other types of short-term loans in regards to the amount of money you can borrow and how long you have to repay it.
-In general, most short-term student loans are for sums up £1,000 and are to be re-paid usually in three months.
+Short term loans for students in the UK are typically similar to other types of short-term loans in regards to the amount of money you can borrow and how long you have to pay it back.
+In general, most short-term student loans are for sums up £1,000 and are to be paid back usually in three months.
 There are of course exceptions, and many direct lenders will now tailor a loan to your specific requirements up to £5,000.
 Because such loans are short-term, they often feature high APRs.
-As such, students should only seek short-term loans when they have no other option and they are sure they can make the repayment in the required time.
+As such, students should only seek short term loans when they have no other option, and they are sure they can make the repayment in the required time.